bowman2001/perplexdoc/content/doc/extended/goat/index.md

 {{< /playground >}}

 {{< mnote up=22 >}}
 The font layout of GoAT is hard-coded into the resulting SVG.
-The text layout should get adapted, but its complicated.
+The typography should get adapted to the theme.
+But this looks complicated to me.
 {{< /mnote >}}